maths/moodle-qtype_stack/doc/en/Authoring/Potential_response_trees.md

 3. Generate an "[answer
 note](Potential_response_trees.md#Answer_note)", used by the teacher for evaluative assessment
 4. Nominate the next node, or end the process.
 5. Any run-time error during traversing the tree will cause an error.
+This error will stop further exectution of the tree, and students will see a runtime error message.
+This will be flagged in the response summary as `[RUNTIME_ERROR]`.
 If you have statements likely to throw an error you should evaluate them in the feedback variables first.

 ## Outcomes  ##